Hamulus

 A hamus or hamulus is a structure functioning as, or in the form of, hooks or hooklets.

 Etymology

 The terms are directly from Latin, in which hamus means "hook".
 The plural is hami.

-Hamulus is the diminutive – hooklet or little hook.
+Hamulus is the diminutive – a hooklet or little hook.
 The plural is hamuli.

 Adjectives are hamate and hamulate, as in "a hamulate wing-coupling", in which the wings of certain insects in flight are joined by hooking hamuli on one wing into folds on a matching wing.
 Hamulate can also mean "having hamuli".
 The terms hamose, hamular, hamous and hamiform also have been used to mean "hooked", or "hook-shaped".
 Terms such as hamate that do not indicate a diminutive usually refer particularly to a hook at the tip, whereas diminutive terms such as hamulose tend to imply that something is beset with small hooks.